The shift has arrived, and video is King!

 - Of course, if you’re an iPhone user iMovie is the way to go.
 If you are not familiar with iMovie, here’s an intro to help you out.

-- My latest newsletter had video tools and other help ideas: Check it out here!
+- My latest newsletter had video tools and other helpful ideas: Check it out here!

 - Be sure to check out the Learning Rebels shopping page to help get you started with the right equipment.